danielk333/phd-course-software-development/content/_index.md

 ## Course philosophy

 I firmly believe that programming and software development is a practical skill, not a theoretical one.
-Much like you would not tell a pole vaulter to just read a few books and watch some guides and then go compete, we should tell that to people who wants to improve their programming.
+Much like you would not tell a pole vaulter to just read a few books and watch some guides and then go compete, we should *not* tell that to people who wants to improve their programming either.

 To get good at programming and software development you have to:
 - Write code, write a lot of code